browserstack/wdio-browserstack-reporter/README.md

 ### outputDir

 Define a directory where your browserstack report files should get stored.
+The report files will be stored in ./output_dir/browserstack-reports

 Type: `String`<br>